Understand Medicare Part C in Arkansas

-- In 2019, there were 40 Medicare Advantage Plans available in Arkansas.
+- In 2023, there are 85 Medicare Advantage Plans available in Arkansas.

 Medicare Advantage Plans in Arkansas

 Compare ratings of some of Arkansas’ Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||NCQA rating||J.D.
 Power ranking|

 |Aetna||4 stars||A||A+||2.5 to 4.5 stars||5 out of 10|

 |Blue Cross Blue Shield||4.5 stars||A||A+||Not rated||Sixth out of 10|

 |Humana||4 stars||A-||A+||1.5 to 4.5 stars||Third out of ten|

 Medicare Advantage Plans cover benefits from Original Medicare Part A (hospital insurance), Part B (medical insurance), usually Part D (prescription drug coverage), and sometimes additional benefits that Original Medicare doesn’t cover.
 Each Medicare Advantage Plan insurer sets the rules about how you receive and pay for these benefits.